Prompt Reinjection: Alleviating Prompt Forgetting in Multimodal Diffusion Transformers for Text-to-Image Generation: Comparison with Other MMDiT-focusing Method

 We compare against TACA~\cite{lv2025rethinking} because it is a recent method that explicitly studies cross-modal interaction in MMDiT-based text-to-image models and improves instruction following by strengthening textual conditioning during denoising.
 Unlike our training-free Prompt Reinjection, TACA requires LoRA fine-tuning of the model.

 Table~\ref{tab:geneval_flux} compares FLUX with TACA (LoRA rank r=64) and our Prompt Reinjection on GenEval.
-TACA yields its largest gain on the Position subtask, while our method achieves a higher overall score and improves most categories, including counting and color/attribute binding.
+TACA yields its largest gain on the Position subtask, while our method achieves a higher overall score and improves most categories.
 This suggests that directly reintroducing high-fidelity shallow text features provides a broader boost across diverse constraint types.